CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/graphical-interface.md

-The workbench accepts JSON for Beacon v2, Phenopacket v2, FHIR, openEHR, and OMOP, plus role-based uploads for OMOP tables, CSV, REDCap, CDISC-ODM, Dataset-JSON, Dataset-XML, and cBioPortal study packages.
+The workbench accepts JSON for Beacon v2, Phenopacket v2, FHIR, openEHR, and OMOP, plus role-based uploads for OMOP tables, CSV, REDCap, CDISC-ODM, Dataset-JSON, Dataset-XML, cBioPortal study packages, and i2b2, PCORnet, or Sentinel table packages.
 Each source has a synthetic example drawn from the regression fixtures.
 Upload requests are limited to **100 MiB** and run synchronously.
 Use the [command-line interface](use-as-a-command-line-interface) for streaming or larger datasets.